 MCSO is in Phase 1 compliance with Paragraph 72.
-Based on the Monitor's 30th Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.

 EIU staff submitted Section 302 of the EIU Operations Manual and received comments back for the Monitoring Team and Parties.
-EIU Section 302 and 311 have outstanding sections for effectiveness that are being developed.
+EIU Sections 302 and 311 have outstanding sections for effectiveness that are being developed.
 Although the final effectiveness for each section may be somewhat different, EIU is waiting for the effectiveness in 311 to be developed and approved so the same concepts can be used in Section 302.
 EIU continued to work on the Threshold Analysis Project/Proposal and submitted it to the Monitoring Team and Parties for review at the end of this quarter.

-BIO staff also continued its work on the BAF study and the NTCF project that had been on a temporary hold as BIO staff has been focused on developing the TSMR and TSQR.
-Both were distributed for review by the Monitor and the parties at the end of this quarter.
+BIO staff also continued its work on the BAF Tracking Study and the NTCF project that had been on a temporary hold as BIO staff has been focused on developing the TSMR and TSQR.
+The BAF Tracking Study methodology and the methodology for a one-time study of NTCFs were approved during this quarter.

-Traffic Stop Monthly Reports have been piloted beginning in April 2021.
+Traffic Stop Monthly Reports have been piloted since April 2021.
 These monthly reports identify disparate outcomes in traffic stop activity over the course of the previous twelve months of data.
-Flags are tracked in the EIS system and MCSO is monitoring, investigating and intervening on deputies when necessary.
-Once the pilot is complete and the process is approved MCSO will be able to complete the sections of the Operations Manual associated with the TSMR.
+Flags are tracked in the EIS system and MCSO is monitoring, investigating, and intervening on deputies when necessary.
+Once the pilot is complete and the process is approved, MCSO will be able to complete the sections of the Operations Manual associated with the TSMR.